Agave Lophantha [A-GAH-vee Low-FAN-tha] is an evergreen succulent belonging to the Asparagaceae family (formerly Agavaceae).

-While this plant is able to tolerate dry conditions and warm temperatures, it is vulnerable to plant-eating pests.
+While this plant can tolerate dry conditions and warm temperatures, it is vulnerable to plant-eating pests.

-Be on a lookout for cactus longhorn beetle, soft scale, and agave snout weevil.
+Be on the lookout for cactus longhorn beetle, soft scale, and agave snout weevil.

-Brown spots, drying or withering leaves are common infestation signs.
+Brown spots and drying or withering leaves are common infestation signs.

-Use broad-spectrum insecticide on infected plants and monitor the health until it becomes normal.
+Use broad-spectrum insecticide on infected plants and monitor their health until it becomes normal.

-Overwatering an agave results in root rotting, and it might be vulnerable to infections like Phyllosticta pad spot and Anthracnose which occur due to fungus spores.
+Overwatering an agave results in root rot, and it might be vulnerable to infections like Phyllosticta pad spot and Anthracnose, which occur due to fungus spores.